panzerdp/dmitripavlutin.com/content/posts/2016-07-27-let-hoisting/index.md

 ---
-title: "JavaScript variables lifecycle: why let is not hoisted"
+title: "JavaScript Variables Lifecycle: Why let Is Not Hoisted"
 description: "Hoisting moves variables and functions to the beginning of the scope.
 But this term is no longer valid for `let`, `const` and `class`: and here's why."
 published: "2016-07-27"
 modified: "2016-07-27"